Code10x-letscodewithManju/DSA_problems/README.md

 # DSA_problems
-i started solving problems related to DSA in java here some code!
+I started solving problems related to DSA in java
+Here is some code!